-If you are receiving angry calls from creditors, do not wait to call (770) 343-7570 or contact us online.
+If you are receiving angry calls from creditors and are looking for bankruptcy lawyers in Marietta, do not wait to call (770) 343-7570 or contact us online.
 We offer free initial consultations for those looking for help with Chapter 7 bankruptcy in Georgia.

 Who Is Eligible for Chapter 7 Bankruptcy in Georgia?

 Not everyone will necessarily be able to file for Chapter 7 bankruptcy.
 You cannot file again if you received Chapter 7 relief in the preceding 8 years.
 Most people will also need to pass the Georgia Means Test.

 The Chapter 7 means test compares your current average monthly income with the state’s median average for your household size.
 If your income is less than the average, you pass the Means Test and can file for Chapter 7 bankruptcy.
 If your income is more than the average, you may still qualify.
 Calculate your monthly disposable income by subtracting qualifying expenses.
 If you have little or no disposable income, you can most likely seek Chapter 7 relief.
 If you have too much disposable income, you may need to file for Chapter 13 bankruptcy instead.